 Near-term exploration targets

-Management believes the Rio Mine area, which remains underexplored at depth and along strike, shows the most immediate potential.
-A large-scale target lies in the Rio Fault Corridor with more than 3 kilometers in strike length from the Rio mine to the Henning-Maloney mine and continues west.
+Management believes the Rio mine area, which remains underexplored at depth and along strike, shows the most immediate potential.
+A large-scale target lies in the Rio fault corridor with more than three kilometers in strike length from the Rio mine to the Henning-Maloney mine and continues west.
 The Newcor Corridor area hosts a VMS-related target.

 Munro Warden Copper-Nickel-Cobalt Project, Ontario

 The Munro Warden copper-nickel-cobalt project covers 7,171 hectares in the eastern portion of the Kidd-Munro assemblage of the prolific Abitibi Greenstone belt.
 The Kidd-Munro assemblage hosts a number of mineral deposits, including the Kidd Creek VMS deposit, the Dundonald and Alexo komatiitic-nickel deposits as well as numerous significant lode gold deposits and copper-zinc bearing massive sulphides.
 Searchlight Resources has the option to earn up to a 100-percent interest in the property.

 The results of historical drilling include 4.9 percent copper and 0.27 percent cobalt, and grab samples have measured up to 1.7 percent nickel, 1.77 percent copper and 0.14 percent cobalt.